citra-emu/citra-web/site/content/entry/citra-progress-report-2017-june.md

 forum = 0000
 +++

 The summer of 2017 has just rolled in, and although we don't have a [summer of code](https://developers.google.com/open-source/gsoc/), the patches continue rolling in regardless.
-Because the rate of patches being submitted continues to increase, we've decided to switch from a quarterly schedule to a monthly schedule with the progress reports.
-With that small announcement out of the way, let's dive right into this month's batch.
+We've got a ton of fixes this month in the renderer, so this report is going to be very screenshot heavy.
+With that out of the way, let's get right to it.
 <br />

 ## [Implemented Procedural Texture (Texture Unit 3)](https://github.com/citra-emu/citra/pull/2697) by [wwylele](https://github.com/wwylele)